NOTE: This information will be updated as needed in line with public health guidance.

 - We will continue to provide hand sanitizer in classrooms, cafeterias, and hallways.

 - High touch surfaces and equipment will be regularly disinfected, and shared materials, equipment, and spaces will be cleaned appropriately.

 - We will provide a separate room within each of our buildings to isolate anyone during a school day who develops COVID-19 associated symptoms that are not otherwise explained, until the time they can leave the building, which should be as quickly as possible.
 This will be separate from our nurse’s stations.
 It will be used and monitored in accordance with Indiana State Department of Health and Indiana Department of Education guidelines.

 - Medically fragile students and those with chronic health conditions should discuss their concerns with their health care provider.

 - All regular immunization requirements are still in place.
 It is very important to make sure your child is up to date on all required immunizations.
 Click here for the list of required immunizations.

 Will students be provided with take-home devices for education?

 All students grades K-12 will be assigned a school-owned iPad for the 2021-22 school year.

-- All onsite students grades K-4 will be assigned an iPad for use at school.
-These devices will remain at school unless otherwise assigned for e-learning.
-(We are discussing other possible arrangements for older elementary students.
-We will update this information as-needed.)
+All onsite students grades K-4 will be assigned an iPad for use at school.
+These devices will remain at school unless otherwise assigned for e-learning or specific assignments.

 - Take home use of a school-owned iPad is governed by a device agreement in which students and families accept certain responsibilities.
 Click here to view the full agreement.